walter298/Koenig-Email/README.md

 **Motivation**

 I can't find a single other C++ library that sends email and is actually easy to use.
-Libcurl is written in C, and is a mess of macros and void pointers.
-VMime is very difficult to set up on Windows, and is not compatible with post C++14 versions.
+Libcurl is fantastic but is written in C. VMime is complex, very difficult to set up on Windows, and is not compatible with post C++14 versions.
 POCO is aggressively boilerplate-OOP style.
 I wanted a modern, simple, understandable library where you can send email as easily as you could in Python.

 **Requirements to Set Up**
 1. Libcurl should be linked
 2. A working C++20 Compiler and Standard Library

 **Example**

 ```cpp